Average variance bounds for integer points on the sphere: Introduction

-Following this work, Humphries and Radziwi\l\l \ \cite{HumphriesRadziwill2022} proved the conjecture by Bourgain-Rudnick-Sarnak, provided $n$ is square-free, in the microscopic regime (where $\sigma(\Omega_n)$ is small), and where $\Omega_n$ is an annulus with large inner radius.
-The regime where $\sigma(\Omega_n) \sim n^{-\vep}$ remains open and, as noted by Humphries-Radziwi\l\l, is equivalent to the Lindel\"of hypothesis for a family of $L$-functions.
-Following this, Shubin proved a similar theorem assuming GRH for $\GL(2)/\Q$ \cite{Shubin2023}.
-Moreover, Lubotzky, Phillips, and Sarnak \cite{LubotzkyPhillipsSarnak1986} and Ellenberg, Michel, and Venkatesh \cite{EMV}, among many others, have studied similar equidistribution problems.
+Humphries and Radziwi\l\l~\cite{HumphriesRadziwill2022} subsequently proved the Bourgain--Rudnick--Sarnak conjecture for square-free $n$ in the microscopic regime, when $\Omega_n$ is an annulus with large inner radius.
+The regime $\sigma(\Omega_n)\asymp n^{-\vep}$ remains open and, as they observed, is equivalent to the Lindel\"of hypothesis for a family of $L$-functions.
+Shubin~\cite{Shubin2023} later obtained a related result under GRH for $\GL(2)/\Q$.
+Related equidistribution problems have also been studied by Lubotzky, Phillips, and Sarnak~\cite{LubotzkyPhillipsSarnak1986}, Ellenberg, Michel, and Venkatesh~\cite{EMV}, and many others.

-The purpose of this paper is to provide unconditional progress towards this conjecture without assuming $n$ is square-free by averaging over the different levels $n$.
-For that, fix a spherical cap $\Omega_X \subset \S^2$ and let
+The purpose of this paper is to make unconditional progress toward Conjecture~\ref{con}, without imposing a square-free condition on $n$, by averaging over the levels.
+Fix a spherical cap $\Omega_X\subset\S^2$ and define